 Skills are another important factor in deciding to choose the right course.
 Know what you are good at and what interests you.
-The greater the overlap between the two, greater are the odds of succeeding.
-You may be passionate about a sport and would want to play for your country or your favourite franchise, but what you also need are the skills to be able to represent the sport the highest level.
-So evaluate your skills.
+The greater the overlap between the two, the greater are the odds of succeeding.
+You may be passionate about a sport and would want to play for your country or your favorite franchise, but what you also need are the skills to be able to represent the sport at the highest level.
+To evaluate your skills.
 If after evaluation the answer that comes to the mind is nothing or multiple things, ask your friends and teacher, they’ll give you a better overview of your skills.

 Step 2: Research for Courses

-Let’s say you have understood that you are good with Mathematics and Physics, and you have interest in cars.
-You could opt for Bachelor of Engineering (BE) or Bachelor of Technology (B.Tech) in Automobile or Mechanical.
+Let’s say you have understood that you are good with Mathematics and Physics, and you have an interest in cars.
+You could opt for a Bachelor of Engineering (BE) or Bachelor of Technology (B.Tech) in Automobile or Mechanical.

-The second part of the process involves researching for courses and universities best suited to your interest, budget, and willing to offer you an opportunity to study.
+The second part of the process involves researching courses and universities best suited to your interest, budget, and willing to offer you an opportunity to study.
 For this, arrange a consultation with an expert.

 Step 3: Make it happen

-The final but, but without the doubt, one of the most important factors to be successful at almost anything is to take action.
-Once you understand your personality, interests, skills, and do a thorough research; the important part that will make a difference would be to taking action.
+The final but, but without a doubt, one of the most important factors to be successful at almost anything is to take action.
+Once you understand your personality, interests, skills, and do thorough research; the important part that will make a difference would be to taking action.
 Trust your gut, believe in yourself, and make it happen.